Ynn/selfstar/exercises/follow-me.md

 Your FollowMeManager class should implement this class and provide it as a service.

-<u> Question 4 - providing a command:</u> Now that you can configure your manager, we propose you to build a command line so as to allow administrators to configure your manager.
+<u> Question 4 - providing a command:</u> Now that you can configure your manager, we propose that you build a command line so as to allow administrators to configure your manager.

 One again, you need to create a new component "Follow Me Command" and import and export the package "org.example.follow.me.manager".